perrystephenson/midas/Documentation/DataScienceHygiene.md

 <a name="rawdata"></a>
 ### Leave Raw Data Alone
 This one is fairly self-explanatory.
 You can look at the raw data, but you cannot modify it!
 You should also keep it as close to it's raw location as possible.
 For example:

 * For data normally stored in a database, your script should extract it from the source database if possible, rather than keeping a cached copy.
-If you have to keep cached data, make sure you keep old versions of this cache so that you can replicate your experiments in future.
+If you have to keep cached data, make sure you cache it as soon as it is extracted.
-* For data that is delivered in files, use this data where possible rather than relying on someone else's ETL process (unless you are confident in the process)
+* For data that is delivered in files, use this data where possible rather than relying on someone else's ETL process (unless you are really confident in the process).

 <a name="savemodels"></a>
 ### Save Your Models
 It is important to save models (and their associated parameters) to file any time you're publishing information about those models, such as:

 * Claims about accuracy
 * Claims about variable importance
 * Model scores and/or predictions